-Between 2019 and 2050, the LCF and AT scenarios will add a total of 11,557 and 13,863 jobs, respectively, with both scenarios adding the greatest number of jobs in the construction industry followed by Induced employment (Figures 29 and 30).
+Between 2019 and 2050, the LCF and AT scenarios will add a total of 10,840 and 13,065 jobs, respectively, with both scenarios adding the greatest number of jobs in the construction industry followed by Induced employment (Figure 29 and Figure 30).
 Jobs added peak in 2035 and 2040 across all industries, corresponding to the highest levels of overall processed investments; jobs added decline as investments decrease after 2040.
-Although other supply chain jobs consistently occupy the largest share of distribution in both scenarios, the construction industry grows its share of the subsector as other supply chain decreases-professional services, manufacturing, and induced jobs maintain a consistent share between 2019 and 2050.
+Although other supply chain jobs consistently occupy the largest share of distribution in both scenarios, the construction industry grows its share of the subsector as other supply chain decreases in AT and remains constant in LCF-professional services, manufacturing, and induced jobs maintain a consistent share between 2019 and 2050 in both scenarios.